dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Volume Expansion

-The CSI Unity driver version 1.3 and later supports the expansion of Persistent Volumes (PVs).
+The CSI Unity XT driver supports the expansion of Persistent Volumes (PVs).
 This expansion can be done either online (for example, when a PVC is attached to a node) or offline (for example, when a PVC is not attached to any node).

 To use this feature, the storage class that is used to create the PVC must have the attribute `allowVolumeExpansion` set to true.